-At Bomberg Chiropractic, our goal is to provide holistic treatment that supports whole-body well-being, whether you’re dealing with an acute issue, chronic pain, or simply want to maintain good health long term.
-If you feel like your sedentary job has taken a toll on your health or worry that it might, we’re here to help.
+At Bomberg Chiropractic, we aim to provide holistic treatment that supports whole-body well-being, whether dealing with an acute issue or chronic pain or simply wanting to maintain good long-term health.
+If you feel your sedentary job has taken a toll on your health or worry that it might, we’re here to help.

-If your daily life involves considerable time spent sitting, read on to learn about the health risks of a sedentary lifestyle and the measures you can take to keep yourself as healthy as possible.
+If your daily life involves considerable time spent sitting, read about the health risks of a sedentary lifestyle and the measures you can take to keep yourself as healthy as possible.

 Health Risks Associated With Excessive Sitting